grahampugh/erase-install/README.md

 **WARNING.
 This is a self-destruct script.
 Do not try it out on your own device!**

-`erase-install.sh` downloads and runs `installinstallmacos.py` from Greg Neagle. `installinstallmacos.py` expects you to choose a value corresponding to the version of macOS you wish to download, so `erase-install.sh` automatically chooses the correct value so that it can be run remotely.
+`erase-install.sh` is a script to erase a Mac directly from the system volume, utilising the `eraseinstall` option of `startosinstall`, which is built into macOS installer applications since version 10.13.4.

-Specifically, this script does the following:
+If run without any options, the script will do the following:

-1. Checks whether this script has already been run to download an installer DMG to the working directory, and mounts it if so.
+1. Check if an installer is already present in the working directory of this script from a previous run.
-2. If not, checks whether a valid existing macOS installer (>= 10.13.4) is already present in the `/Applications` folder.
+2. If not, check if an existing macOS installer is present in the `/Applications` folder.
+If present, checks that it isn't older than the current installed version.
-3. If no installer is present, downloads `installinstallmacos.py` and runs it in order to download a valid installer, which is saved to a DMG in the working directory.
+3. If no valid installer is found, a forked version of `installinstallmacos.py` is downloaded.
+This is used to download the current macOS installer that is valid for this device (determined by Board ID and Model Identifier).
+The installer is compressed and placed in a `.dmg` in the working directory.

+For more information on the forked version of `installinstallmacos.py`, see [grahampugh/macadmin-scripts](https://github.com/grahampugh/macadmin-scripts)

+There are a number of options that can be specified to automate this script further:

-4. If run with the `--erase` argument, runs `startosinstall --eraseinstall` with the relevant options in order to wipe the drive and reinstall macOS.
+1. `--erase` runs the `startosinstall` command with the `--eraseinstall` option to wipe the device.

-**NOTE: at present this script uses a forked version of Greg's script so that it can properly automate the download process**
+2. `--move` moved the macOS installer to `/Applications` if it isn't already there.
+3. `--overwrite` deletes any existing downloaded installer and re-downloads it.

-## Options:
+## Full list of Options:

 * Run the script with no arguments to download the latest production installer.
 By default, this is stored in a DMG in the working directory of the `installinstallmacos.py` script.
 If an existing installer is found locally on the disk (either in the default location or in `/Applications`), and it is a valid installer (>10.13.4), it will not download it again.